 Looking for something specific?
 Select a category of Activities.

 There’s a law in Bend that says no one shall visit our fair city in the summer months without floating the Deschutes River at least once.

 Okay, we may have made that up.
 But law or no law you don’t want to miss the opportunity to enjoy one of the most scenic, unique, and enjoyable experiences you can have in Bend.

 For those unfamiliar with the area, it can seem a little daunting.
 You see all the smiling, happy people floating past as you stroll through the Old Mill District for dinner or shopping, but um . . . well, how do they get there?
 And what are the rules?

-When you reach the Colorado Avenue Bridge, hop out and walk through the handy tunnel that takes you to another put-in spot to start the second phase of your journey.
-You can also stay in the river and continue through the state-of-the-art Bend Whitewater Park that opened September 2015.
+On your float, when you reach the Colorado Avenue Bridge, hop out and walk through the handy tunnel that takes you to another put-in spot to start the second phase of your journey.
+You can also stay in the river and continue through the state-of-the-art Bend Whitewater Park.
 The park offers a mildly-wild passageway (amusingly referred to as “da chute” by a few locals) for floaters, plus a whitewater channel for experienced paddlers and a nature habitat channel designed to preserve Bend’s aquatic wildlife.

 Once you reach Bend’s scenic Drake Park, hoof it back to your car or catch the Ride the River shuttle.
 Be sure to check the website for schedule and pricing.